changun/CollMetric/README.md

 # Known Issue
 * AdaGrad does not seem to work on GPU.
 Try using AdamOptimizer instead
-* the WithFeature version does not seems to perform as well as the Theano version.
-It is being investigated.
+* ~~the WithFeature version does not seems to perform as well as the Theano version.
+It is being investigated.~~ (The performance is actually slightly better (with AdamOptimizer) than the number reported in the paper now!)

 # Visuals
 ### An illustration of embbeding learning procedue of CML